Dynamics of Schwarz reflections: the mating phenomena: Dynamics of deltoid reflection

 which is conformal outside $H^{-1}(\Gamma)$ and which conjugates $\eta$ to $\sigma$.
 It endows $X$ with a conformal structure compatible with the one on $X\setminus H^{-1}(\Gamma)$ that turns $\eta$ into an anti-holomorphic map conformally conjugate to $\sigma$.
 In this way, the mating $\eta$ provides us with a model for $\sigma$.

-Moreover, there is only one conformal structure on $X$ compatible with the standard structure on $X\setminus H^{-1}(\Gamma)$.
-Indeed, another structure would result in a non-conformal homeomorphism $\hat \C \rightarrow \hat\C$ which is conformal outside $\Gamma$, contradicting the conformal removability of $\Gamma$ (see Corollary~\ref{tiling_set_removable}).
+(d) {\it Uniqueness of conformal mating.} There is only one conformal structure on $X$ compatible with the standard structure on $X\setminus H^{-1}(\Gamma)$.
+Indeed, another structure would result in a non-conformal homeomorphism $\widehat \C \rightarrow \widehat\C$ which is conformal outside $\Gamma$, contradicting the conformal removability of $\Gamma$ (see Corollary~\ref{tiling_set_removable}).
 In this sense, $\sigma$ is the unique conformal mating of the map $\rho$ arising from the ideal triangle group and the anti-polynomial $\overline{z}^2$.

 Theorem~\ref{deltoid_mating_dynamical_partition}, that we announced in the introduction, is now obvious.

 \begin{proof}[Proof of Theorem~\ref{deltoid_mating_dynamical_partition}] The first part of the theorem follows from Theorem~\ref{deltoid_dynamical_partition} and Corollary~\ref{tiling_set_removable}.